logorn/bottle-api-skeleton/README.md

 **bottle api skeleton**

-This is a skeleton framework to exploit the bottle in a restful context.
+This is a skeleton framework to exploit the bottle micro-framework in a restful context.
 I lean on the work of Miguel Grinberg. http://blog.miguelgrinberg.com/post/restful-authentication-with-flask